 - Royal North Shore Hospital has the luxury of being co-located with the Kolling Institute of Medical Research.

 - The Kolling Institute was established in 1920 making it the oldest medical research institute in NSW.
+It has been at the forefront of research for more than 90 years.
+It is an unincorporated joint venture of the University of Sydney and Northern Sydney Local Health District (NSLHD).

 - There is a strong focus on collaborative, translational research within the Kolling, Surgeons of various specialities contribute to a number of the groups within the Kolling Institute including the Bill Walsh Translational Cancer Research Laboratory, the Raymond Purves Bone and Joint Research Laboratory, the Cancer Genetics Laboratory and others.